 Lux Algo provides confirmation classic candle colouring by default.
 This can be excellent when trading trends and identifying market sentiment.

-At point 3 we see a normal sell signal turn red.
+At location 3 we see a normal sell signal turn red.
 These red candles indicate a strong downtrend.

 You can find more detailed strategy videos in the playlist below: